Elm-Forest/CR_system/README.md

-# A Web-Based System for Cloud Removal
+# A Web-Based System for Cloud Removal in Single-Temporal Multispectral Images Using Ensemble Learning

 > This is my undergraduate graduation project.
+The following is an incomplete document for reference only.

 <div>
   <img src="https://github.com/Elm-Forest/CR_system/raw/refs/heads/master/.github/imgs/s2_img2.png?raw=true" width="20%" alt="" style="display: inline-block">